 SAP has been proposing for some time that there would be a massive change in how data is stored and analyzed.
-In this article, we will cover what SAP has proposed and whether if it is feasible.
+In this article, we will cover what SAP has recommended and whether if it is feasible.

 Important Foundational Logic to the SAP Proposal

 With the combination of the column-oriented table design, which contains special advantages when combined with the data to be accessed being placed into memory (as is explained in the article How SAP HANA is Such as Fast Database), data cubes are no longer necessary.
-SAP has not done much with this ability, however, as SAP’s customers already invested in creating data cubes and “universes” (a BusinessObjects term) in their data warehouses.
-So while it is a relatively straightforward manner to take BW and place it onto HANA, it is far less simple to reverse engineer all of the data cubes that have been built up over years.
+SAP has not done much with this ability; however, as SAP’s customers already invested in creating data cubes and “universes” (a BusinessObjects term) in their data warehouses.
+So while it is a relatively straightforward manner to take BW and place it onto HANA, it is far less simple to reverse engineer all of the data cubes that have been built up over the years.
 So the data cubes that have been created in the past mostly stay in place.
 Much of the software development in BW and BusinessObjects has been in creating a backend that allows data to be accessed more quickly.
-This is a capability that has been addressed with a combination of hardware and the database table design.
+This is a capability that has been addressed with a combination of hardware and database table design.

 The concept behind doing away with the data warehouse and simply combining the ERP system with the reporting system on a HANA database is what I have covered up to this point.
 However, the following SAP promotional video takes the concept a step further but stating that not only would reporting be placed on HANA, but HANA would also be a location for Big Data.